What Makes Our Belts So Special

 Our leathers are tanned in an English tannery and supplied by a family-owned company in Cheshire who hold a Royal Warrant to The Queen.

 Leathers are chosen for their rich colours, strength, and comfort to wear.
-The vegetable tanned front faces have a gorgeous, fine, consistently deep satin finish with hand tooled edging and lining.
+The vegetable tanned front faces have a gorgeously fine, consistently deep satin finish with hand tooled edging and lining.
 The dye runs through to the rear face of the belt with a natural finish.
 Leathers are a sturdy yet comfortable ¼” or ⅜” thickness.